 In addition to water, permaculturists seek to create combinations of plants that work together much like all those plants growing together in the forest.
 These groups of plants work synergistically together, each offering the other something it needs.

 These groupings are called guilds.
 Guilds are most commonly used in permaculture for fruit tree production.
 A fruit tree in a guild will be underplanted with herbaceous plants that help fertilize, attract pollinators and beneficial insects, provide mulch, and deter pests.
 Ideally, a guild would include plants that achieve all these functions.

 Herbs for the Permaculture Garden

 Herbs help us create healthier garden ecosystems and reduce the amount of work, allowing us to have more time to sit and enjoy our garden!
 Herbs will fertilize, attract pollinators and beneficial insects, provide mulch, and deter pests.
-Without further ado, here are my top 8 most-useful herbs to have around the garden.
+Without further ado, here are my top 8 most useful herbs to have in the garden.

 1. Dandelion (Taraxacum officinale)